bowl-of-rais/notes-ws2425/content/Intro to Quantum Computing/1. Math/vector spaces/tensor product.md

 - $\vert 0\rangle \otimes \vert 0\rangle = \vert 00\rangle$

 >[!goal] See this [blog post](https://www.math3ma.com/blog/the-tensor-product-demystified) for a bit of an intuition.
->TL;DR: tensor products are kinda like doing cartesian-style products with vectors (aka multiplying each entry of one vector with each entry of the others).
+>TL;DR: tensor products are kinda like doing cartesian-style products with vectors (aka multiplying each entry of one vector with each entry of the others) or a vector version of the [[Kronecker product]].
 >
 >This is similar to the [outer product](https://en.wikipedia.org/wiki/Outer_product), but the outer product results a matrix, and we really like our vectors (e.g. two-qubit states should still be vectors) - so we define this operation that gives us a vector (in typical mathematician "ich mach mir die Welt wie sie mir gefällt" fashion).